antonfirsov/docs/2017/08-Aug/netstandard20-uwp/netstandard20-uwp.md

 # UWP & .NET Standard 2.0: A preview is now available!

 Today, we [released the first Preview of Visual Studio 2017 version 15.4][vspost].
-This includes an update to UWP that supports .NET Standard 2.0.
+This includes an update to the UWP tooling that supports .NET Standard 2.0.
 In this post, I'll outline what this means for UWP development with .NET.

 ## Prerequisites

-In order to use .NET Standard 2.0 in UWP, you need to target Fall Creators Update (FCU) as the minimum version of UWP.
+In order to use .NET Standard 2.0 in UWP, you need to target Fall Creators Update (FCU) as the minimum version of your UWP project.
 That's because .NET Standard 2.0 contains many APIs that require FCU to make them work in the context of the UWP execution environment, specifically AppContainer.

 ![](netstandard20-uwp-01-sdk.png)